AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/use-promo-codes-for-offer-fulfillment.md

 >
 >Only Marketo users with _Access Awards_ permission have access to this information.
 See  [Managing User Roles and Permissions](/help/marketo/product-docs/administration/users-and-roles/managing-user-roles-and-permissions.md).

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/login-marketing-activities-2.png)

-1. Select your referral offer or sweepstakes, and click the **Participants** tab.
+1. Select your referral offer or sweepstakes, and click the **[!UICONTROL Participants]** tab.

    ![](assets/image2015-4-22-11-3a36-3a22.png)

 1. Here you should see some entries.
-Click the number in the **Promo Codes** column to see the promo codes that were sent to that participant, and when.
+Click the number in the **[!UICONTROL Promo Codes]** column to see the promo codes that were sent to that participant, and when.

    ![](assets/image2015-4-22-11-3a36-3a43.png)